'Sopranos' actor thanks SCOTUS for 'allowing' him to 'discriminate', makes announcement about his work - ExBulletin

 In the 6-3 decision, the court ruled that federal law does not authorize the Secretary of Education to forgive more than $430 billion in student loan debt.

-“Or a benefit to a student whose heritage or culture has motivated them to take on a leadership role or achieve a particular goal must relate to that the students unique ability to contribute to the university.
-In other words, the student should be treated based on their experiences as an individual and not based on their race,” Judge Thomas wrote in the majority opinion.
+“Or a benefit to a student whose heritage or culture has motivated them to take on a leadership role or achieve a particular goal must relate to that of this student unique ability to contribute to the university.
+In other words, the student should be treated based on their experiences as an individual, not based on their race,” Judge Thomas wrote in the majority opinion.

+FILE – The Guardian or Ruler of Law, created by sculptor James Earle Fraser, lies on the side of the United States Supreme Court September 28, 2020 in Washington, DC.
+(Al Drago/Getty Images)

 Imperioli is known for his roles in “Sopranos”, “Le Lotus Blanc” and “Les Affranchis”.